-From her first recordings in 1989, Judi Silvano has always been an adventurous improviser and yet Cloudwalking is quite a bit different.
-Ms. Silvano improvises a dozen free form yet melodic duets with guitarist Bruce Arnold while both musicians utilize electronics and effects tastefully and spontaneously.
+From her first recordings in 1989, Judi Silvano has always been an adventurous “composer in the moment” and yet Cloudwalking is quite a bit different.
+Ms. Silvano “composes in the moment” a dozen melodic duets with guitarist Bruce Arnold while both musicians utilize electronics and effects tastefully and spontaneously.
 Nothing was added later on during mixing.

 The music is quite impressionistic with sound explorations and subtle surprises.
 The singer displays a wide range of notes and emotions while also making creative use of space and having an unhurried delivery.
 Bruce Arnold is right there with her, sometimes leading the way while at other times following her musical ideas with his own musical adventures.